The Impact of POC Testing on the Quality and Efficiency of Patient Care in the Emergency Department

-With creatinine and urea results at the point of care, you get fast insight into the kidney status of your critically ill patient, enabling you to initiate proper treatment here and now.
+Creatinine and urea results at the point of care can give you fast insight into the kidney status of your critically ill patient.

 Fast and accurate test results are crucial to overcome the challenge of overcrowding in the emergency department (ED).

-Creatinine results at the point of care allow you to identify patients at risk of acute kidney injury (AKI) as well as to quickly assess your patient's kidney status before CT or MRI scans to determine if there’s a risk of contrast-induced nephropathy.
+Creatinine results at the point of care allow you to identify patients at risk of acute kidney injury (AKI) as well as to quickly assess your patient's kidney status before CT or MRI scans to determine if there’s a risk of contrast-induced nephropathy [1-3].

-Also, creatinine and urea results can help you assess the patient's state of dehydration and identify the cause of AKI as well as to identify the severity and site of gastrointestinal bleeding.
+Also, creatinine and urea results can help you assess dehydration as well as identify the origin of gastrointestinal bleeding [1,2].

 With creatinine and urea as STAT parameters, you can make your diagnostic decisions faster during triage and improve patient flow in the ED – two significant improvements in processes.